algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Language Options

-Since the targeted audianec for this application is the France, it is meant to be in French language at first.
+Since the targeted audience for this application is France, it is meant to be in the French language at first.
 However, to facilitate the expansion of the application in foreign countries, a language setting was added.
 Then, at the launching of the product, there would only be English and French language.
-Other languages could be implementing afterwards, depending on which country would use the application.
+Other languages could be implemented afterward, depending on which country would use the application.

-To change the language option, an access to the settings will be created in the setting page.
+To change the language option, access to the settings will be created on the settings page.

 ### 4) Device Compatibility

 #### ➭ Supported Devices

 Since the programming language for this project is Flutter.
 The application would be supported by a large amount of devices.
-The supported divices would be:
+The supported devices would be:
 - MacOS
 - Windows
 - Linux